 Legacy of Family Caregiving Award celebrates an individual who has cared for a senior-aged loved one with compassion and commitment to dignity and support, as well as continued dedication to their own well-being.
 The award recipient may be an adult child, a spouse or another family member of the care recipient.
 Nominees should demonstrate their merit for this award through the following means: (a) the ability to admit when they need help; (b) the ability to seek out and/or accept assistance from others, including public/community support; (c) a commitment to continued personal education about aging and/or disease specific to their care recipient; (d) a continued commitment to personal well-being and engagement in their own life; and (e) the maintained ability to see and embrace the humor in the facts of life.

-To submit a typed nomination by mail or fax: Include the following: (a) name, phone number and email address of the nominator; (b) name and phone number of the nominee; (c) the award being nominated for; and (d) a personal essay (500 word limit) explaining why you think the nominee deserves the award.
-Mail or fax to: Attn: Editor, at LIFE Senior Services, 5950 E. 31st St., Tulsa, OK 74135 or (918) 664-9922.
+To submit a typed nomination by mail: Include the following: (a) name, phone number and email address of the nominator; (b) name and phone number of the nominee; (c) the award being nominated for; and (d) a personal essay (500 word limit) explaining why you think the nominee deserves the award.
+Mail to: Attn: Editor, at LIFE Senior Services, 5330 E. 31st St., Ste.
+800, Tulsa, OK 74135 or (918) 664-9922.

 All nominations must be received by March 15, 2019 to be considered for selection.